Follow this link to see a photo of a 87 Pound Striped Bass caught in California.

 Surprisingly, some stripers survive their diversion, and even prosper.
 The current California sport record striped bass is a 67½ pound fish, caught by Hank Ferguson in O'Neill Forebay on May 7, 1992.
 In fact, many freshwater lakes and impoundments in California that are fed by the aqueduct system now contain significant populations of striped bass.

-Hank Ferguson's striper is also the world record freshwater striped bass.
+Hank Ferguson's striper is the previous world record freshwater striped bass.

 To see a video of Striped Bass fishing in the California Aqueduct System follow this Link: Aqueduct Striped Bass Fishing